Review of the Album "Cryptic Writings" by American Heavy Metal Band Megadeth

 Why Did Megadeth Go So Far Down Musically?

-I wrote earlier how with the release of 1994’s Youthanasia, American heavy metal band Megadeth was becoming mediocre and a shadow of their former selves.
+I wrote earlier how with the release of 1994’s Youthanasia, American heavy metal band Megadeth was becoming mediocre and a shadow of their former selves until late in 2020 the perspective changed.
 Well with 1997’s Cryptic Writings, the band gets even worse musically.
 There are only about three very good songs to listen to on this album.
 And they are Trust, She-Wolf, and FFF (Fight for Freedom).
 The same band that brought is songs such as Mary Jane, Tornado of Souls, This was My Life, and Countdown to Extinction, has really lost their creativity and excellence that made them as great as a band.
 Well you might be asking what happened to the greatness of Dave Mustaine?
 That’s a fair question and I can only say that he must have forgotten how to stick to writing songs that have actual hooks and melody.
+In my perspective, Cryptic Writings is the weakest album from Megadeth, even getting lower than Risk, an album that many fans feel is the band's worst album.

 The Song Called Trust